 The City of Fort Collins will be repaving and restriping City Park Ave., from W. Elizabeth St. to Bennett Rd., and Bennett Rd. east to S. Shields St. in Spring and Summer 2021.
 As part of the repaving, we will be restriping the street to add bike lanes, since City Park Ave is a critical multimodal corridor identified in the City’s Bicycle Master Plan.

-The City of Fort Collins will be repaving and restriping Midpoint Dr., from S. Timberline Rd. to Sharp Point Dr. in Spring and Summer 2021.
-As part of the repaving, we will be restriping the street to add bike lanes, as identified in the City’s Bicycle Master Plan.
+The City of Fort Collins will be restriping Laporte Ave. from N. Howes St. to N. College in August 2021 to add bike lanes, as identified in the City’s Bicycle Master Plan.

 W. Magnolia St. and S. Shields St.